KareemMoataz02/vuln-mgmt/README.md

 ## Overview

-This lab environment consists of several key components designed to simulate a realistic corporate network:
+This lab environment consists of several key components designed to simulate a realistic corporate network with integrated security controls.

-- **Network Infrastructure**: A secure Virtual Network (VNet) with dedicated subnets for scanning tools, target systems, and management access.
-- **Vulnerability Scanner**: A pre-configured **OpenVAS** instance located in the Security subnet.
-- **Target Systems**:
+### 🛡️ Vulnerability Scanner (OpenVAS)
+The lab features a pre-configured **OpenVAS** (Greenbone Vulnerability Management) instance.
+- **Deployment**: Automated via `cloud-init` on Ubuntu 22.04.
+- **Architecture**: Runs as a multi-container Docker application (`gvmd`, `gsa`, `ospd-openvas`).
+- **Functionality**: Performs authenticated and unauthenticated scans across the internal network.

+### 🎯 Target Systems
+The lab includes diverse targets to test different attack vectors:
-  - **Linux Server**: Standard Ubuntu instance for OS-level vulnerability scanning.
+- **Linux Server**: A standard Ubuntu instance used for auditing OS vulnerabilities and testing Syslog-based detection.
-  - **Windows Server**: Windows Server instance for active directory and OS vulnerability testing.
+- **Windows Server**: A Windows Server 2022 instance with:
-  - **DVWA & Juice Shop**: Vulnerable web applications hosted as Docker containers for web-specific security testing.
-- **Monitoring & SIEM**: Integrated **Microsoft Sentinel**, **Defender for Cloud**, and **Log Analytics** for real-time monitoring and incident response.
+    - **Audit Policies**: Pre-configured for deep visibility into process execution and login events.
+    - **Attack Simulation**: Includes a custom PowerShell script that simulates "bad behavior" (e.g., suspicious process execution, failed logon spikes) to trigger SIEM alerts.
+- **Web Applications**: Dockerized versions of **OWASP Juice Shop** and **DVWA** (Damn Vulnerable Web Application) for web-specific vulnerability assessment.

+### 🔍 Monitoring & SIEM (Sentinel)
+A robust monitoring stack is deployed to provide real-time visibility and incident response capabilities:
+- **Microsoft Sentinel**: The primary SIEM, pre-configured with **Scheduled Analytics Rules**:
+    - `SOC Lab - SSH brute force attempts`: Detects repeated failed SSH logins.
+    - `SOC Lab - New local user created`: Identifies unauthorized user additions.
+    - `SOC Lab - NSG deny spike`: Monitors firewall logs for potential port scanning or lateral movement.
+- **Defender for Cloud**: Configured with the **Standard (StandardSSD_LRS)** pricing tier for Virtual Machines to provide enhanced threat protection and vulnerability assessment.
+- **Azure Monitor Agent (AMA)**: Installed on all VMs to stream security events and Syslog data to a central **Log Analytics Workspace**.

 ## Architecture

 The lab is isolated within an Azure Resource Group and follows best practices for secure network segmentation:

-- **Management Subnet**: Houses the Azure Bastion service for secure, RDP/SSH access without exposure to the public internet.
+- **Management Subnet**: Houses the **Azure Bastion** service for secure, browser-based RDP/SSH access without public IP exposure.
-- **Security Subnet**: contains the OpenVAS scanner, which has internal access to the Targets subnet.
+- **Security Subnet**: Isolated subnet for the OpenVAS scanner with controlled access to the target environment.
-- **Targets Subnet**: Contains various vulnerable systems, shielded from direct internet access.
+- **Targets Subnet**: Contains vulnerable systems, isolated from the management plane but reachable by the scanner and monitoring agents.

 ## Prerequisites